ptakpiotr/UnofficialWikipediaImageDownloader/README.md

 Keep all paths to your files in one convenient place!

 ## Also important!
--This project is made only for training/educational purposes.
+This project is made only for training/educational purposes.
 I do not own any of the images!
+Do not use it for commercial purposes!